Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /03/2015
+	- Added a structure counter (current/max) for the Gorge building "weapon" inside the energy circle.

 - 12/03/2015
 	- Added button to NS2+ options menu to reset values individually.
 	- Replaced Changelog button that noone ever noticed with "Reset all NS2+ settings" in the NS2+ options menu.